Cornell-Tech-ML/mod3-tomyda/README.md

 ---------------------------Loop invariant code motion--------------------------- Allocation hoisting:
-The memory allocation derived from the instruction at /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (178) is hoisted out of the parallel loop labelled #4 (it will be performed before the loop is executed and reused inside the loop):
+The memory allocation derived from the instruction at /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (181) is hoisted out of the parallel loop labelled #3 (it will be performed before the loop is executed and reused inside the loop):
-   Allocation:: out_index: Index = np.empty(MAX_DIMS, np.int32)
+   Allocation:: out_index = np.empty(MAX_DIMS, dtype=np.int32)
     - numpy.empty() is used for the allocation.
-The memory allocation derived from the instruction at /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (179) is hoisted out of the parallel loop labelled #4 (it will be performed before the loop is executed and reused inside the loop):
+The memory allocation derived from the instruction at /Users/tommy/Code/cornell code/mod3-tomyda/minitorch/fast_ops.py (182) is hoisted out of the parallel loop labelled #3 (it will be performed before the loop is executed and reused inside the loop):
-   Allocation:: in_index: Index = np.empty(MAX_DIMS, np.int32)
+   Allocation:: in_index = np.empty(MAX_DIMS, dtype=np.int32)
     - numpy.empty() is used for the allocation.
 None
 ZIP